masif626/csc299-project/tasks2/README.md

-# Tasks 2 Project

-# Using SQLite database to store tasks.
+# Tasks 2 Project: Using SQLite database to store tasks.

 ## How to Run
 1. Make sure Python is installed